Joi/joi.github.io/_posts/2020-12-07-prime-rib-with-oxtail-jus.md

 I dry brined the prime rib over night and then loaded it in the oven on a V rack at 7:45 AM.
 It cooked until 4:45 PM - 9 hours.
 The temperature was 132ºF when I pulled it.
 The roast with 5.88 lbs.

 I then heated the oven to 480ºF and blasted it for about 10 min.
 I think I could have and maybe should have gone a bit longer.
-The crust wasn't as crunchy as it could have been.
+The crust - aka "the bark" - wasn't as crunchy as it could have been.

 I didn't use the egg coating before the searing as the recipe calls for.